With that, do you want to just launch us off by reading your email?

 Like it's a it's a factory job.

-Like they wouldn't none of them would be like the type of people I'd hang out with.
+Like they wouldn't, none of them would be like the type of people I'd hang out with.

 Like it was a temporary job for me.

-Like the type of people that I was working with in my factory just 'cause I felt like those are the people I like I don't know wouldn't normally associate with like they're not I guess serp super virtuous people and not the type of people I could have like a deep and meaningful conversation with which I generally try to surround those type of people with in my life.
+Like they're not, I guess, super virtuous people and not the type of people I could have like a deep and meaningful conversation with, which I generally try to surround those type of people with in my life.

-I don't see how being in the company of people in a work environment that you wouldn't normally hang out with would provoke this kind of crisis.
+And unless I'm missing something, I don't see how being in the company of people in a work environment that you wouldn't normally hang out with would provoke this kind of crisis.

 Yeah.

-And you but you kind of just you know you roll your eyes, you bite your tongue a little and you oh yeah good for you kind of thing right and so the fact that you would be in the environment that you're in as far as work goes, I'm not there.
+So, so the fact that you would be in the environment that you're in as far as work goes, I'm not there.

 And please understand, I'm not saying that you're overreacting.